 While it's a great idea to plan in decking lighting from the outset so that you can connect it to the mains electricity and add in a switch to control them from the house, if you're desperate to retrofit spotlights in your decking, it's possible to buy the best garden solar lights which you simply cut a hole for in your decking and pop in.

-7. Vary Levels in Your Garden with Decking
+13. Vary levels in your Garden with decking

-Building up levels in your garden is an important part of the design, helping to add interest, zone and avoid the whole scheme looking too flat.
+Building up levels in your garden can help to add interest, zone and avoid the whole scheme looking too flat.
 Decking offers an easy and efficient way of building up these layers, especially when compared to the alternative of tackling the job with a shovel or building retaining walls.